The 7 Best Comedies of the 50s, Ranked

 Image result for the long long trailer movie

-With the breakout success of ‘I Love Lucy’ on TV, Lucille Ball and Desi Arnaz come back to the big screen with ‘The Long, Long Trailer’ as true superstars, something they had never achieved in their film careers.
+With the breakout success of ‘I Love Lucy’ on TV, Lucille Ball and Desi Arnaz came back to the big screen with ‘The Long, Long Trailer’ as true superstars, something they had never achieved in their film careers.
 Playing characters closely aligned to their television roles, the two found a perfect showcase for their talents in Vincente Minnelli’s beautifully photographed film.
-Although it does rely on some terrific slapstick for a lot of the humor (Ball’s forte and she doesn’t disappoint particularly in a crazy cooking scene), it’s also a surprisingly honest and funny depiction of newlyweds trying to make their new marriage work while hauling around a massive trailer to a prospective job site for Desi’s character.
+Although it does rely on some terrific slapstick for a lot of the humor (Ball’s forte and she doesn’t disappoint, particularly in a crazy cooking scene), it’s also a surprisingly honest and funny depiction of newlyweds trying to make their new marriage work while hauling around a massive trailer to a prospective job site for Desi’s character.
 I had the opportunity to see this at a recent TCM event and what was always funny on a small screen became hysterical on a large screen.
 It was the biggest grossing comedy in MGM’s history up to that point, but it seems to have taken a backseat to Lucy’s success on television.
 It’s worth a look as a prime example of the MGM factory and Lucille Ball doing what they did best.

 5. Pillow Talk (1959)